tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 5. We do not automatically index DynamoDB GSIs.
 This is largely because they are not provided in the Stream event, and it would be an expensive operation to fetch the DynamoDB Table Description for them during every Invocation.
 6. The example Materialized View is deliberately simple to aid education, please contact us if you want to discuss more complex or high volume use cases.

+## 0. Create a Tinybird Workspace
+1. You will need a Tinybird Workspace to ship the DynamoDB Data to, either an existing one or create a new one.
+2. In that Workspace, go to the Tokens UI and find the `create datasource token`, this has the permissions to create and append data to Datasources that we'll need later.

+### Optional AWS Secret Manager
+Later you will need to supply your Tinybird Token to the Lambda, you can either do this by putting it into AWS Secrets Manager or into an Environment Variable in the Lambda Configuration.
+If you want to use the Secret Manager option, it is good to do it at this stage so you have everything you need when it comes time to create the Lambda.

+To create the secret:
+1. Navigate in AWS to the Secrets Manager UI
+2. Store a new Secret
+3. Select Other Type of Secret
+4. Set the Key as: `TB_CREATE_DS_TOKEN`
+5. Set the Value as the Token from `create datasource token`which you copied from Tinybird; it is usually a long alphanumeric String starting with `p.`
+6. On the next page, name the Secret something like `TinybirdAPIKey`.
+Consider using a meaningful prefix here so that you can easily set it in your Access Policy in later steps, something like `TinybirdAPIKey-test` would be fine.

 ## 1. Setup DynamoDB Table
 1. Your DynamoDB table needs to be configured with both DDBStreams activated to send changes, and point-in-time recovery to allow Snapshots to be created.
-The script `test/createDdbTable.sh` contains AWS CLI commands to help you with this.
+The utils script contains functions to help you with this.
 2. DDBStreams should be turned on before you do an initial snapshot, otherwise you may miss any changes between the snapshot completion and streams activation.
 If you enable DDBStreams when you first create the table you should have no problems.

 ## 2. Create an S3 Bucket for your Snapshots